liamandaidan/liamandaidan/README.md

 ![snake gif Light](https://github.com/liamandaidan/liamandaidan/blob/output/github-contribution-grid-snake.svg#gh-light-mode-only)
 ### Hi there 👋
 🏫 I have my diploma in Informatation Technology Software Development from SAIT.
-🔭 I’m currently working for interGen Studio!
+🔭 I’m currently working for Showpass as a Jr. Full stack Developer
 💬 Most confident in Java, been programming in it since 2016 on and off.
 ⚡ Hobbies: Ski racing/coaching, rock climbing, Esports, various TCG, and programmer by night 🦉
 🥇 Portfolio: https://liamandaidan.github.io/Portfolio_Website